Wallace-GS/flixter/README.md

 - [x] Allow video posts to be played in full-screen using the YouTubePlayerView.

 ## Open-source libraries used

-- [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
+- [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android, Kotlin and Java
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
 - [GSON](https://github.com/google/gson) - Gson is a Java library that can be used to convert Java Objects into their JSON representation

 ---

 ## Flixter Part 1